shaisachs/the-recipe/README.md

 Not strictly speaking, any way.
 It turns out there was something, after all, tucked into the folds of one of Grandma's many purses.
 (She had fifty-three, by my count.
 Distributed across boxes 5 and 6.)
 It's not exactly what I think you're looking for, but I'm pretty sure it's Grandma's recipe:

+*Snuggle Inn(tm) Chocolate Chip Cookies*

-Ingredients: 2 c Snuggle Inn(tm) Chocolate Chip Delights; 1 c butter, 3/4 c sugar, 3/4 c brown sugar, 1 tsp vanilla, 2 eggs, 2-1/4 c flour, 1 tsp baking soda, 1 tsp salt, 1 c chopped walnuts (optional)
+_Ingredients_: 2 c Snuggle Inn(tm) Chocolate Chip Delights; 1 c butter, 3/4 c sugar, 3/4 c brown sugar, 1 tsp vanilla, 2 eggs, 2-1/4 c flour, 1 tsp baking soda, 1 tsp salt, 1 c chopped walnuts (optional)

-Directions: 1.
+_Directions_: 1.
 Preheat oven to 375 degrees F. Leave butter out to soften.
 2. Combine dry ingredients in small bowl.
 After butter has softened, mix it, together with sugars and vanilla, in a large bowl.
 Beat well until smooth.
 3. Add eggs, beating well after each addition.
 4. Fold in dry ingredients, mixing well until you do so.
 The result should be a thick, even dough.
 Flatten out any lumps.
 5. Stir in Snuggle Inn(tm) Chocolate Chips and walnuts.
 Scoop with tablespoon onto ungreased baking sheets.
 6. Bake for 10 minutes.
 Cool on counter-top or wire racks for thirty minutes to cool completely.
 Enjoy with a glass of Snuggle Inn(tm) Whole Milk.

 As you may have guessed - it was snipped from the back of a bag of chocolate chips, probably decades ago.
 Maybe even a cutesy off-brand of chocolate chips!
 The text is a little faded and the plastic has yellowed a bit, but you couldn't possibly mistake the origins.